Glycerin In Skincare - Why Is It There and What Does It Do?

 How To Use Vegetable Glycerin For Skincare

-If you want to use pure vegetable glycerin, make sure you dilute it a few drops with some water first.
-Pure vegetable glycerin could pull too much water from the skin and cause an opposite effect.
+If you want to use pure vegetable glycerin, make sure you dilute a few drops of vegetable glycerin with some water first.
+Pure glycerin could pull too much water from the skin and cause an opposite effect and the sticky effect from pure glycerin could leave acne prone skin feeling greasy.

 Vegetable glycerin is safe to use all over the body and on the lips.